The Ultimate Guide to Google’s Local Service Ads

 If Google hasn’t rolled out Local Service Ads for your region or job type yet, don’t worry!
 Google is expanding this service quicker than I can keep track of, so be sure to sign up to be notified when they are available to you.

 If you’re eligible, you’ll be guided through created an account to manage your Local Service Ads.
-Local Service Ads are managed separate from the ads you create in Google AdWords or Google AdWords Express, so you’ll need to create a new account.
+Local Service Ads are managed separate from the ads you create in Google Ads (AdWords) or Google Ads Express, so you’ll need to create a new account.

 Create your business profile